 - All ad hoc university boards shall have a term of no longer than one year, and within that year shall be reviewed by the official(s) who established it, to determine whether or not the board’s term should be extended.
 When it has been determined that the task for which the board was created has been completed or otherwise discontinued, the authorizing body or official shall direct the cessation of the board in writing to members of the University Administrative Council and reference to the board will be removed from the Official List of University Boards.

-- If there is any doubt regarding the status of any university board, and after consultation with the chair of the Board of Regents or key personnel (as appropriate), the Chancellor or the executive vice president and provost (as appropriate) will provide direction to the Chancellor’s chief of staff.
+- If there is any doubt regarding the status of any university board, and after consultation with the chair of the Board of Regents or key personnel (as appropriate), the Chancellor or the provost and senior vice president for academic affairs (as appropriate) will provide direction to the Chancellor’s chief of staff.

 - All standing university boards shall provide an annual report to the authorizing board or official no later than June 30 of each year, including the most current list of members.